Eating healthy is a form of self-respect

 My typical breakfast is a green smoothie, with spinach, kale, ginger, turmeric, blueberries, banana and a revolving list of other ingredients.
 It’s a great way to take in lots of nutrients.
 If I’m still hungry or have a big workout planned, I’ll also have few handfuls of nuts or make a breakfast bowl with nuts, seeds, quinoa, coconut milk and berries.
 I drink coffee, but limit my intake to one cup in the morning with some Soy or Almond milk.

 Throughout the day, I snack on raw organic nuts or fruit.
-I often eat two small apples or other fruit such as blueberries or banana, 2–3 small handfuls of almonds or walnuts and maybe a spoonful of almond butter, 1/2 an avocado, some cacao nibs, pumpkin seeds or gluten-free Zesty Life Granola.
+I often eat a few apples or other fruit such as blueberries, oranges, grapefruit or banana, 2–3 handfuls of almonds or walnuts and maybe a spoonful of almond butter, 1/2 an avocado, some cacao nibs, pumpkin seeds or gluten-free Zesty Life Granola.

-If I’m not drinking plain water, I’ve usually got a herbal tea on the go such as turmeric, licorice root, chamomile or green.
+If I’m not drinking a big jar of water, I’ve usually got a herbal tea on the go such as green, turmeric, licorice root, or chamomile.
 If I’m dehydrated I get tired, especially between workouts, so being mindful of sipping fluids during the day is very important.

 During my workouts, I don’t often eat anything if it’s under three hours.
 For a long bike ride, my go-to fueling sources are dates dusted with pink salt, bananas, unsweetened dried fruit, yams or some Zesty Energy Balls.
 I only drink water during my workout, but occasionally, especially if it’s hot, I will add lemon, ginger, a splash of apple cider vinegar and pinch of pink salt.
 Sometimes I mix in some lemon and a tsp of matcha powder.

-To replace glycogen stores & protein I will eat a small amount of something high in carbs right away, like brown rice, yams or a couple dates etc. For my meal, in most cases I try to time my post-workout around lunch or dinner, so it’s usually a big Zesty Life bowl, or a smoothie.
+To replace glycogen stores and protein I will eat a small amount of something high in carbs right away such as brown rice, yams or a couple dates etc. For my meal, in most cases I try to time my post-workout around lunch or dinner, so it’s usually a big Zesty Life bowl, or a smoothie.

-I try to eat relatively light at lunch; usually a big salad or Zesty Life bowl or a VITA-MIX drink with a lot of veggies and avocado.
+I try to eat relatively light at lunch; usually a big salad, Zesty Life bowl, vegan chilli or a VITA-MIX drink with a lot of veggies and avocado.